List of awards and nominations received by Trent Reznor and Atticus Ross

-Trent Reznor and Atticus Ross are the members of the American industrial rock band, Nine Inch Nails, founded in 1988, together they have made the score for several movies and television shows.
+Trent Reznor and Atticus Ross are the members of the American industrial rock band, Nine Inch Nails, founded in 1988.
+Together, they have made the score for several movies and television shows.

 In 2010 they composed the score for the biographical drama The Social Network marking their first collaboration with director David Fincher, who would become a recurrent collaborator, for their work in the film they won Best Original Score at the 83rd Academy Awards and Golden Globe Award for Best Original Score at the 68th Golden Globe Awards.
 The following year, they composed the music for the psychological crime thriller film The Girl with the Dragon Tattoo winning the Grammy Award for Best Score Soundtrack for Visual Media at the 55th Annual Grammy Awards.
 In 2014 the collaborated for the third time with David Fincher for the psychological thriller film Gone Girl.

 In 2019 they composed the music for the HBO limited series Watchmen and received nominations for Outstanding Music Composition for a Limited Series, Movie, or Special and Outstanding Original Music and Lyrics at the 72nd Primetime Emmy Awards winning the former.
 In 2020 they worked again with Fincher composing music for the biographical drama Mank, also they composed the music for the animated Pixar film Soul.

+Major associations

 Academy Awards

 The Academy Awards are a set of awards given by the Academy of Motion Picture Arts and Sciences annually for excellence of cinematic achievements.